paxtonhyde/capstone-I/README.md

 (Note that these values are unrounded, maybe `scipy.stats.ttest_ind()` rounds very very small numbers to 0.)

 #### Without bootstrapping
+Note that this direct (non-bootstrapped) test of country-level means does not control for the relative number of responses from each country.

 <p align="center">
   <img src="images/gender_hists.png" width = 750 height = 800>
   <img src="images/gender_distributions.png" width = 600 height = 400>